 La sete

 The place where it first hit me that cicchetti are the key to the bacaro.
-The staff speaks with enthusiasm about their farm, located outside of the city, where they source many of their ingredients for their cicchetti.
-What’s more, they have a fantastic wine selection, eager to suggest something you might like.
+The staff speaks with enthusiasm about their farm, located outside of the city, where they source many of the ingredients for their cicchetti.
+What's more, they have a fantastic wine selection, eager to suggest something you might like.

 Vino Vero